Marjorie Stephenson Scholarship

 Application forms are available online and in the main office of Bailey Library, second floor, between 8:00 and 4:30, Monday through Friday.
 Completed applications (form, essay, and recommendation letters) are due in the same office by noon, March 15.
 Letters of recommendation may be sent directly to the Stephenson Scholarship Committee, Bailey Library, c/o Judy Silva.
 The committee has the option to interview finalists.

 - Completed application form.

 - Two letters of recommendation from SRU faculty members.
-At least one must be from a professor with whom the student has had a class.
+At least one of these must be from a professor with whom the student has had a class

 For Additional Information

 Bailey Library, 724-738-2658.